soravux/scoop/doc/usage.rst

     optional arguments:
-      -h, --help            show this help message and exit --hosts [HOSTS [HOSTS ...]], --host [HOSTS [HOSTS ...]]
+      -h, --help            show this help message and exit --hosts [Address [Address ...]], --host [Address [Address ...]]
                             The list of hosts.
-The first host will execute the root program. (default is 127.0.0.1)
+The first host will execute the origin. (default is 127.0.0.1)
-      --hostfile HOSTFILE   The hostfile name
+      --hostfile FileName   The hostfile name
       --path PATH, -p PATH  The path to the executable on remote hosts (default is local directory)
-      --nice NICE           *nix niceness level (-20 to 19) to run the executable --verbose, -v         Verbosity level of this launch script (-vv for more) --log LOG             The file to log the output (default is stdout) -n N                  Total number of workers to launch on the hosts.
+      --nice NiceLevel      *nix niceness level (-20 to 19) to run the executable --verbose, -v         Verbosity level of this launch script (-vv for more) --quiet, -q
+      --log FileName        The file to log the output. (default is stdout) -n NumberOfWorkers    Total number of workers to launch on the hosts.
-                            Workers are spawned sequentially over the hosts.
+                            Workers are spawned sequentially over the hosts. (ie.
-                            (ie. -n 3 with 2 hosts will spawn 2 workers on the first host and 1 on the second.) (default: Number of CPUs on current machine)
+                            -n 3 with 2 hosts will spawn 2 workers on the first host and 1 on the second.) (default: Number of CPUs on current machine)
-      -e                    Activate ssh tunnels to route toward the broker sockets over remote connections (may eliminate routing problems and activate encryption but slows down communications)
+      --tunnel              Activate ssh tunnels to route toward the broker sockets over remote connections (may eliminate routing problems and activate encryption but slows down communications)
-      --broker-hostname BROKER_HOSTNAME
+      --broker-hostname Address
                             The externally routable broker hostname / ip (defaults to the local hostname)
-      --python-executable PYTHON_EXECUTABLE
+      --python-interpreter Path
-                            The python executable with which to execute the script --pythonpath PYTHONPATH
+                            The python interpreter executable with which to execute the script
+      --pythonpath PYTHONPATH
                             The PYTHONPATH environment variable (default is
                             current PYTHONPATH)
+      --profile             Turn on the profiling.
+SCOOP will call cProfile.run on the executable for every worker and will produce files in directory profile/ named workerX where X is the number of the worker.

 A remote workers example may be as follow::